 Networking/Working a Room

-How can you make the most effective use of your time at a networking event, especially if you are not too comfortable with such events in the first place?
-To some “working a room” comes naturally.
+How can you make the most effective use of your time at a networking event, especially if you are not comfortable with such events in the first place?
+To some, “working a room” comes naturally.
 To others they would rather nail their head to the floor.
-For most it causes some degree of discomfort or anxiety.
+In fact to most people the very word “networking” sends them running for cover.
+It causes some degree of discomfort or anxiety.
 But at some point or other we all have to take the plunge.
-I help to take the fear out of networking and show you how, with proper planning, research and practice, networking can be stress-free and effective whether you are a guest at, or a host of, a networking event.
+I help to take the fear out of networking and show you how, with proper planning and practice (and a lot of listening!) networking can be stress-free and effective whether you are a guest at, or a host of, a networking event.

 Introduction to Myers Briggs Personality Types